 For our Launch Fellowship, we seek passionate individuals with diverse backgrounds who:

-- Value the chance to spend a year in training alongside seasoned mentors and receive ongoing feedback
+- Value the chance to spend a year in training alongside seasoned mentors in one of the following subject placements:

-- Desire to build relationships in the Denver community to learn about multiple facets of the landscape that directly affect the education ecosystem (ex. healthcare, housing, criminal justice, etc.)
+- Desire to build relationships in the Denver community to learn about multiple facets of the landscape that directly affect the education ecosystem (e.g., healthcare, housing, criminal justice, etc.)

 - Are U.S. citizens, nationals, legal permanent residents, or DACA recipients